willowfane/Individual-Coursework-COMP5047/Week 10.md

 ## Issues Solved:
 - The UML component diagram is finally complete, now we need to conenct them all together for task 4b.
 -  One problem which i have encountered, is that i am not sure that my Papyrus and github was properly connected, and so it might not be able to have a version history.
-But hopefully Imraz can tell yo
+-  I am struggling a lot with the Papyrus software, i keep losing some of my diagrams and unsure as to why.
+- We were struggling to connect the component diagrams as we had to all be present because it had to have been done on one computer.

 ## Reflection on Teamwork: